 Aboriginal Undergraduate Admission Policy

 The Aboriginal Undergraduate Admission Policy takes into consideration an applicant’s educational history, cultural knowledge, work experience, educational goals, and other achievements.
-This information will be reviewed by a three member committee composed of participants from the Indigenous Student Centre, the specific faculty applied to, and University Admissions.
+This information will be reviewed by a three member committee composed of participants from Indigenous student services, the specific faculty applied to, and University Admissions.

 Applicants applying under the Aboriginal Undergraduate Admission Policy must meet the following requirements:

 - Provide documentation of Aboriginal heritage (First Nations, Métis, or Inuit).
 This could include but is not limited to, Indian or Métis status cards, official Inuit identification, official letters from Aboriginal organizations, or a combination of proofs.

 - Complete a separate Supplemental Aboriginal Undergraduate Admission Form containing the following information: an applicant’s educational history, non-educational achievements, Aboriginal cultural knowledge and activities, two references, and a personal letter outlining the applicant’s academic goals.